 8.8 The Company will not offer any advice in relation to any actual or potential domain name dispute, and will have no liability in respect of the suspension or loss of a domain name by the Customer as a result of any domain name arbitration procedure or court proceedings.

 8.9 The Company will have no responsibility for the Customer's use or retention of a domain name once registered, and it will be the Customer's responsibility to ensure that domain names are renewed and that applicable renewal charges are paid.

 8.10 The Customer acknowledges that domain names will be subject to the rules and policies of the relevant registry or registration authority, and the Customer agrees to abide by all such rules and policies.

 8.11 Charges payable in respect of domain name services will be as agreed between the Company and the Customer during the Order Process.

-8.12 The offer of a free years domain registration is only valid at the time of signup when a domain name is ordered with a new hosting order.
+8.12 The offer of a free years domain registration is only valid at the time of signup when a domain name is ordered with a new hosting product with an annual or greater billing frequency.
 The offer is for one year's free registration of one the following domains: .com .net .org .info .biz .co.uk .org.uk .me.uk .ltd.uk .eu .ws

 8a.1 Nominet domains are .uk .co.uk .org.uk .me.uk and .ltd.uk.
 This section has been added for compliance with Nominet's registrar policies.